 Are you experiencing slow internet speed when using your Wi-Fi?
 Does it feel like your signal has gotten worse and more sluggish than it was before?
-Are you finding it difficult to make important Skype calls or stream HD picture without any buffering?
+Are you finding it difficult to make important Skype calls or stream Ultra HD movies without any buffering?
 You may be experiencing network issues.
 But don’t fret.
-There are several ways you can troubleshoot your network and boost your WiFi signal.
+There are several ways you can troubleshoot your network and boost your Wi-Fi speed or signal.
 Let’s take a look.

 2. Reboot Modem and Router

 When you discover that your Wi-Fi is not fast enough, one of the first things you want to do is reboot your router and modem.
 This will help you reset your connection and boost the signal.
 To do this, unplug both the router and modem for 60 seconds.
 This may change the IP addresses, but you can easily reconnect your devices back when you’re done.
 After 60 seconds, plug them back in and turn them on.
 You’ll see an improvement.

 3. Update Router Firmware

 Before you start fixing things that are not broken in your router, first check if you’re using the latest version of your firmware.
 Many people forget to update their router firmware, so malware easily seeps in and takes all the data or even affect the connected devices.
 Router manufacturers always improve the software, and you always have to be up-to-date.
 Some routers are easy to upgrade, while some are pretty difficult.
 It all depends on the manufacturer and model.
 To update your router firmware, go to the administration interface, and check for the upgrade process.